 - A flashlight with plenty of extra batteries

-- An extra set of car keys and a credit card, cash or traveler's checks
+- An extra set of car keys, cash and traveler's checks

 - Sanitation supplies, such as toilet paper, feminine pads, wipes and more